AfonsoAlemao/LizardsNroachesNwasps/README.md

 ### Parameters:
-**n**: Port number for both the roaches_client and lizard_client **m**: Port number for the display_app
+**n**: Port number for both the roaches_client and lizard_client

+**m**: Port number for the display_app

+### At runtime:
-### Define the publisher password within the server for broadcasting to the display application.
+Define the publisher password within the server for broadcasting to the display application.

 ## display_app